ubercomrade/esdeg/README.md

                     set matrices output

 positional arguments:
-  set                   File with list of genes.
-Genes must be in Ensemble
-                        format (ensemble gene IDS)
-  matrices              Path to prepared data base of matrices output                Path to write table with results
+  set                   File with list of genes. matrices              Path to prepared data base of matrices output                Path to write table with results